 Cambodia was recently named one of the most corrupt countries in the region, and ex-World Bank president James Wolfensohn said in 2005 that the three problems in Cambodia are "corruption, corruption and corruption", so Rainsy might have a point.

 The man is clearly a populist, a theme that continued while he talked about wages.
 "We're asking the wrong questions," he said.
 "When you cannot afford to give someone enough to live as a human being – and they've proven many times that £60 a month [the minimum wage for Cambodian garment workers] is not enough here – and there's mass fainting at work because they don't eat and have to work double time, then the rest must be wrong.

 "We need to ask what is the minimum to live like a human?
 Not what can we afford to pay to keep factories afloat in the current climate.
 The climate is wrong.
 Rather than point fingers at workers as a distraction, we've proven that if you curb government and economic corruption by law, you can find more money.
 Then, one day, we can maybe build more confidence around our own currency, so eventually we can compete economically."

 Whatever you read about Sam Rainsy, he at least seems to be talking about Cambodia's problems in a more direct way than the CPP.
 And after hearing what the people have to say, it might be a good idea for the ruling party to also address the widespread disaffection and anger in the country in a more meaningful way than they have done previously.

-For example, the most recent acknowledgement was Hun Sen's bizarre tirade at the opening of a charity village for children, where he ended up ranting unprovoked about calls for him to step down, declaring that Surya Subedi, the UN's special rapporteur in Cambodia, had told him he didn't have to.
+For example, the most recent acknowledgement was Hun Sen's bizarre tirade at the opening of a charity village for children, where he ended up ranting unprovoked about calls to for him step down, declaring that Surya Subedi – the UN's special rapporteur in Cambodia – had told him he didn't have to.